hhdsml/Data-Science-Specialization/getting and cleaning data/project/CodeBook.md

 ## Tidy data description
-180 objects with 81 variable
+180 objects with 81 variable.

 The description of the applied columns is as follows, all other columns "measurements" are described in the features_info.txt file in the original raw data set.

 Notes: